hey-network/mainchain/readme.md

 The following behaviours have also been implemented (not directly available from OpenZeppelin libraries):
 - `EvolvingRate`: the ETH-to-tokens rate evolves from 5500 during the first day of the TGE to 5000 afterwards.
 - `MinimumContribution`: the Token Sale only allows contributions when payments are equal to or above 0.1 ETH.
-- `Whitelisting` (TO IMPLEMENT): the Token Sale only allows contributions from addresses whitelisted by the contract owner for KYC reasons.
+- `KYC`: the Token Sale only allows contributions from addresses authorized by the contract owner for KYC reasons.

 Note that the Token Sale does not implement explicitly the `CappedCrowdsale` behaviour, but it enforces it indirectly by being endowed with a fixed amount of tokens transferred to it during the initialisation phase.